New Jersey Survey Guide

 Prior survey availability.
 If a licensed surveyor has already surveyed your parcel recently, the new surveyor can use that prior work as a starting point, which reduces research time.
 If no prior survey exists, the surveyor starts from scratch with deed records, county tax maps, and field measurements.

-What Is Included in the Quote
+What Is Included in the Quote?

 When you get a quote, confirm what is included.
 A complete boundary survey should include: research of deeds and recorded plats, field measurements, placement or recovery of corner monuments, and a stamped plat map you can record or use in legal proceedings.
 Some surveyors charge extra for monument placement, certified copies, or rush turnaround.